mesosphere/dcos-docs-site/pages/services/minio/0.1.0-25/connecting-clients/index.md

 When Transport Layer Security (TLS) is enabled, an endpoint named `node-tls` should also be listed.
 To verify a TLS connection from a client, the DC/OS trust bundle with a CA certificate is required.

 ## Accessing the Minio UI with Edge-LB configuration

-### Assumptions
-    - Minio is installed on DCOS without TLS and Kerberos
-    - Edge-LB is installed with service account and service account secret in strict mode

 ### Steps